jtauber/termdoc/README.md

 ### Duplicates Policy

-You can optionally pass in a `duplicates` setting to the constructorr indicating the policy you want to follow if a term-document count is updated more than once.
+You can optionally pass in a `duplicates` setting to the constructor indicating the policy you want to follow if a term-document count is updated more than once.

 ```python
 >>> c = termdoc.HTDM()